4-Day Lares Trek to Machu Picchu

 Yes, being in good physical shape and acclimating to the high altitude of the Andes is advisable.

-With Kondor Path Tours, a group of up to 12 people can participate in the Lares Trek.
+With Kondor Path Tours, up to 12 people can participate in the Lares Trek.

 The dry season, which runs from April to October, is the ideal time to complete the Lares Trek.